The Best API Testing Tools for 2026

 Apigee

 Apigee can allow your team to track API traffic, response time, and error rates, which can really help out a lot when it comes to identifying performance issues related to your APIs.
 Additionally, Apigee is able to handle APIs that contain large amounts of data, and allows for the creation of API proxies using the OpenAPI Specification with its related cloud deployment.
+It uses AI-powered models to detect anomalies and “shadow APIs” (hidden endpoints) that traditional testers would never find.

 In terms of cost, Apigee invites interested teams to talk to their sales team to discuss pricing.
 There is also a free trial option to check features and compatibility.
 All in all, Apigee is more than just a testing tool.
-It’s a comprehensive API management platform that comprises of API lifecycle management, API security, Traffic management, integration with Google Cloud Platform, advanced analytics, and a Developer Portal.
+It’s a comprehensive API management platform that comprises API lifecycle management, API security, traffic management, integration with Google Cloud Platform, advanced analytics, and a Developer Portal.

 SoapUI

-With the free, open-source version of SoapUI, users have full access to source code to achieve their needs.
+With the free, open-source version of SoapUI, users have full access to the source code to achieve their needs.
 This offering is recommended for teams just getting started with automation or those who need a budget-friendly option.
 Using free SoapUI, users can leverage reusable scripts to re-use load tests and security scans for functional testing, and the product offers both drag-and-drop and point-and-click features for fast, easy test creation.

 Assertible